vipzhicheng/logseq-plugin-vim-shortcuts/README.md

 - `o`: Insert an empty block to next sibling.
 - `O`: Insert an empty block to previous sibling.
 - `dd`: Delete current block.
 Child blocks will also be deleted, but only current block content in the clipboard.
+- `dj`: Delete current and next blocks.
+Child blocks will also be deleted, but only current block content in the clipboard.
+- `dk`: Delete current and prev blocks.
+Child blocks will also be deleted, but only current block content in the clipboard.
 - `T`: Scroll to top, because Logseq uses `gg` to go to graph view.
 - `G`: Scroll to bottom.
 - `u`: Undo.